 This turned out to be a very lucky quilting moment for me.
 I was able to make total of 40 Flying Geese blocks that fit perfectly.
 I sewed 19 together in a strip for the first border.
 Then I sewed another 19 together for the second strip.
 Where the second strip would join the first border, I used the last two pairs of HSTs to create a diamond.
 I love how it turned out.

 Should your border strip not match up exactly, sew as many together as you can without making it longer than the side of the quilt top.
-Sew a strip of background fabric to the border ends that will not be joined in the corner.
+Sew a strip of background fabric to each border end.
 Cut these extra strips larger than needed as it’s easier to trim off than add on.

 Once the borders are attached you can trim the ends of the borders to line up with the quilt top.
 Remember that this is a square quilt top so each side should measure practically the same.
 Fortunately quilting is very forgiving and I always take advantage of the ‘Fudge Factor’!